 Slipping away from Elba with a small force, he landed in France near Antibes on 1 March 1815.
 As he headed north, the troops sent to intercept him came over to his side in droves and – on 20 March – he was back in the Tuileries Palace in Paris, which had been hastily abandoned by Louis XVIII.

 The nations of Europe began mobilising once more, but Napoleon struck first, attacking an allied army under Wellington and a Prussian army under Gebhard Leberecht von Blücher in what is now Belgium.
-Napoleon initially caught his enemies on the hop, but on 18 June he was crushingly defeated at Waterloo.
-Four days later, he abdicated for a second time.
+Napoleon initially caught his enemies on the hop, but on 18 June he was crushingly defeated at the battle of Waterloo.
+Four days later, after what has become known as the Hundred Days, he abdicated for a second time.

 Napoleon’s immediate plan was to try and escape to America.
 He made for Rochefort on the west coast of France, where he hoped a frigate would transport him across the Atlantic.
 But there was a major flaw – the port was blockaded by the Royal Navy in the form of the 74-gun HMS Bellerophon, a veteran of Britain’s wars against the French.